 System Requirements

-SdrDx for the Mac requires an Intel CPU, running Leopard 10.5.8 or later.
+SdrDx and SwDb for the Mac require an Intel CPU, running Snow Leopard 10.6.8 or later.

-And of course it requires an SDR as well if you want to receive live, although it can play back pre-recorded files without an SDR; in the specific case of the SDR-IQ, you’ll need a server application that puts the SDR-IQ on the network.
-SdrDx’s support of RFSPACE SDRs is only via network connections, it does not directly interface with the USB connection of the SDR-IQ.
+And of course SdrDx requires an SDR as well if you want to receive live, although it can play back pre-recorded files without an SDR; in the specific cases of the AirSpy HF+, RTL SDR, SDR-IQ and SDR-14, you’ll need to use one of the server applications that puts these SDRs on the network.
+SdrDx’s support of RFSPACE SDRs and compatibles, and near-compatibles, is only via network connections, SdrDx does not directly interface with the USB connection of the SDR-IQ.

 —

-SdrDx Beta for the PC requires an Intel CPU, running Windows XP or (possibly) a later version of the OS.
-It requires an RFSPACE SDR, AFEDRI, Andrus MK1.5, FUNcube Dongle, Soundcard-based SDR, or pre-recorded RF files as well; in the specific case of the SDR-IQ, you’ll need a server application that puts the SDR-IQ on the network.
-SdrDx handles the RFSPACE SDRs via the network, it does not directly interface with them via USB.
+SdrDx and SwDb for the PC require an Intel CPU, running Windows XP or (possibly) a later version of the OS.
+SdrDx requires an RFSPACE, AFEDRI, Andrus MK1.5, FUNcube Dongle SDR, or a Soundcard-based SDR, or pre-recorded RF files (see above for some of these) in order to do anything useful; in the specific cases of the SDR-IQ and SDR-14, you’ll also need a server application that puts the SDR-IQ on the network.
+SdrDx handles the RFSPACE SDRs and compatibles (and near-compatibles) via the network, it does not directly interface with them via USB.
+You must run these applications out of the folders they are supplied in, as they depend on files in those folders.

-For Windows, I am presently designing, testing, and compiling under Windows XP (in a VM.)
+For Windows, I am presently cross-compiling under Windows XP (in a VMWARE VM under OS X / MacOS 10.12.6.)

 Quote